 - A statement that the witnesses do not stand to gain financially from the Decedent’s estate.

-Once the Affidavit of Heirship has been signed and recorded in the deed records of the County in California, it attaches the Decedent’s real estate to his heirs.
+Once the Affidavit has been signed and recorded in the deed records of the County in California, it attaches the Decedent’s real estate to his heirs.
 It is at this time that the title companies and real estate companies will allow the heirs to sell the property.

 However, if a person dies intestate, the State of California will make a will for the person.
 The purpose of a California Affidavit of Heirship in an intestacy case is to describe family history and state exactly to the court who the heirs are.

-Where do I File a California Affidavit of Heirship?
+Where do I File a California Affidavit?

 The California Heirship Affidavit must be signed under oath by a person familiar with these facts.
 The document is then filed in the real property records of the county where the property is located.